Antsthebul/djangox/README.md

 # Django Serving Linux terminal with X-Term

-**This has not been tested for windows**
+**Not been tested for windows**

-This code uses a simple HTML file to display the terminal
+This code displays a linux terminal in the web browser by combining the Xterm.js library and Websockets using Django channels.

 **Disclaimer:**
-This code runs projects your linux terminal in your web browser.
+This projects your linux terminal in your web browser in its current process.
 Be mindful of the fact your communicating with your Linux kernel, as the currently logged in user!.
 Running commands you aren't sure can be extremely dangerous..Otherwise, Happy hacking!

 ## Setup
-1. Perform the normal installation process for Django.
+After cloning this repo, the code for using Xterm is in index.html.
+So you may use your own or the one provided.

+1. Create a venv and install Django.
 2. `pip install channels`
 3. `python manage.py runserver`